blueagler/DeepL-Helper/README.md

 - Bypass the free translator's limit of 5,000 characters
 - Remove edit restriction (available for docx, doc, ppt, pptx, pdf)
 - Remove DeepL Pro Banner for docx, doc, ppt, pptx files
-- Use DeepL Pro Account Cookies/DeepL Api Free Token to translate.
-This can help you bypass frequency limitations of web api
+- Use DeepL Pro Account Cookies/DeepL Api Free Token to translate (This can help you bypass frequency limitations of web api)
 - Unlock Formal/informal tone
-- Clean cookie and fake random fingerprint
+- Clean cookie and randomnize User Agent

 ## Limitations
 > ### DeepL may ban your IP due to high frequency of requests to web api.
 There are 2 solutions: